polyseam/cndi-cdktf/README.md

 What if we maintain a repository and build system which generates the CDKTF packages we rely on and publishes them to a registry?

-This is the goal of `super-module-maker`.
+This is the goal of `@cndi/cdktf`.
 It has a JSON configuration file which specifies the modules we want to build, and the versions we want to build them at.
 It will then build the modules and publish them to a registry.